Session 1. Streams and Wetlands: Living with Livestock Near Water

 Attend all four workshops or only those that meet your needs.
 Discover ways you can have less mud, better pastures, manage manure and care for streams & wetlands.

 - Session 2.
 Mud Management - Record Rainfall/Record Mud.
 Oct.
-26. Presenter will provide techniques to reduce mud.
+27. A Horses for Clean Water presenter will provide techniques to reduce mud.

 FREE!
 To register visit: kingcd.eventbrite.com or email: firstname.lastname@example.org or call: 425-282-1949